splunk/public-o11y-docs/synthetics/test-config/test-config.rst

   </embed>

-Specify locations for your tests to simulate traffic from a range of checkpoints around the world, or use Private locations to test sites from within a private network.
+Specify locations for your tests to simulate traffic from a range of checkpoints around the world, or use private locations to test sites from within a private network.

-See :ref:`public-locations` for a list of available public locations.
+For more, see:

+* :ref:`public-locations`
+* :ref:`private-locations`

 .. * See :ref:`private-locations` to set up private locations.